Watch Paul Mescal and Daisy Edgar-Jones' 'Normal People' audition tape

 In a five-star review of Normal People, NME wrote: “It’s the chemistry between Mescal and Edgar-Jones that mostly manages to keep the show from sinking too deep into melancholia.
 For all its raw emotion and underlying sadness, this is a heartfelt love story that radiates warmth from the very start.”

-Paul Mescal’s portrayal of Connell bagged him a nomination for Outstanding Lead Actor at the Emmy awards 2020 last month.
+Paul Mescal’s portrayal of Connell bagged him a nomination for Outstanding Lead Actor at the Emmys 2020 last month.
 However, he lost out to Mark Ruffalo for his performance in I Know This Much Is True.